robertcigan/home_control/README.md

 # Home Control

-Home Control is a Ruby on Rails based home automation DIY style system.
+Home Control is a Ruby on Rails based home automation DIY style project.
 It's targeted towards hobby tinkerer with a basic programming skills to write your own programs to control your devices.
-It uses Arduino on the HW side and supports currently AT Mega 2560 boards over ethernet,  ESP8266 and ESP32 boards over WiFi connection and ModBus TCP (read only).
+It uses Arduino on the HW side and supports currently AT Mega 2560 boards over ethernet,  ESP8266 and ESP32 boards over WiFi connection and ModBus TCP (read only so far).

 ## Stack

 The app runs Ruby on Rails Puma server that also runs a Websocket server.
 Websockets are used to update values on the page without reloading or polling.
-The main thread that does the "automation" and communication with devices is based on Ruby Event Machine and runs separately from the server.
+The process that does the "automation" and communication with devices is based on Ruby Event Machine and runs separately from the server.
 MySQL is used as a database.
 You can run the app on any Linux machine like Ubuntu 20/22, Raspbian on Raspberry Pi 3B and newer.
 I suggest Raspberry 4 with 2GB of memory or more.

 ## How it works